-Chris is a Marketing and Finance graduate at the Sauder School of Business & HEC Paris.
-He founded Apollo Scooters with Maciek, who is a gifted scholar that achieved direct entry into the Sauder School of Business.
+Chris is a Marketing and Finance graduate of the Sauder School of Business & HEC Paris.
+He founded Apollo Scooters with Maciek, who is a gifted scholar who achieved direct entry into the Sauder School of Business.

 They founded an electric scooter company after they both had a short spell working in the luxury products division of the L’Oreal Group in Montreal, Quebec, Canada.

 The headquarters of Apollo Scooters is in Montreal, Canada.